Lucterios2/django_auth_ldap3_ad/README.md

         'host': '<server 1 IP>',
         'port': 389,
         'use_ssl': False,
+        'get_info': 'NONE',
     },
     {
         'host': '<server 2 IP>',
         'port': 389,
         'use_ssl': False,
+        'get_info': 'NONE',
     },
 ]
 ```

+get_info:
+specifies if the server schema and server specific info must be read (defaults to SCHEMA).

+Possible values are:
+NONE: no information is gathered from the server
+DSA: server information is stored in server.info
+SCHEMA: schema information is stored in server.schema
+ALL: server and schema information are gathered and stored in server.info and server.schema
+OFFLINE_EDIR_8_8_8: pre-built schema and info for NetIQ eDirectory 8.8.8
+OFFLINE_AD_2012_R2: pre-built schema and info for Microsoft Active Directory from Windows Server 2012 R2
+OFFLINE_SLAPD_2_4: pre-built schema and info for Openldap 2.4
+OFFLINE_DS389_1_3_3: pre-built schema and info for DS389 1.3.3

 ### LDAP engine